 Traverse vast expanses of miombo woodland, lush rainforest, riverine and grasslands.

 The Nkhotakota Wildife Reserve – Malawi’s oldest protected area

-Birdlife is exceptional with over 280 species identified and Birdlife International has rated it an ‘area of special interest’.
+Bird viewing is exceptional, with over 280 species identified and Birdlife International has rated it an ‘area of special interest’.

-Elephant, antelope, monkeys and other wildlife are often seen.
-Lion, leopard and buffalo are also known to inhabit this unspoilt wilderness.
-The wildlife is as good as to be expected in Malawi and keeps improving with the re-introduction of species; and also with the wildlife becoming more accustomed to non-threatening, human observers.
+Elephant, antelope, monkeys are viewed often and lion, leopard and buffalo are also known to inhabit the reserve.
+Managed by African Parks, the wildlife viewing is improving for the re-introduction of species and are also becoming more accustomed to the non-threatening, human observers.